What Does it Take to Be an Auto Damage Insurance Appraiser?

 - Examine damaged vehicle to determine extent of structural, body, mechanical, electrical, or interior damage.

-These are the skills Auto Damage Insurance Appraisers say are the most useful in their careers:
+When polled, Auto Damage Insurance Appraisers say the following skills are most frequently used in their jobs:

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.